 - Line item delivers based on pageviews for inventory targeted

-For instance, suppose the line item targeted the sports inventory of your website, and currently the Olympic Games were underway.
+For instance, suppose the line item targeted the sports inventory of your website, and currently the Olympic Games are underway.
 Your sports inventory is getting exceptionally higher traffic currently as a result.
 Most of it starts to peak approaching the weekend and peaks during the weekend.
 As a result, Ad Manager optimizes line item delivery to the sports inventory according to this past traffic pattern.

 Over time Ad Manager has to adjust the goals for your line item based on the actual number of impressions it has served.
 The originally calculated goals, as outlined above, are only valid when the server delivers exactly to the goal every hour.